sabamdarif/termux-desktop/readmes/see-more.md

 #### :jigsaw:3.Special Programs (scripts):-
 - **termux-fastest-repo**: same like termux-chnage-repo but to test and then chose the fastest repo (only for apt)
-- **color-switch**: A TUI tool to switch between color schemes with live preview.
+- **termux-color**: A TUI tool to switch between color schemes with live preview.

 ---